ROCm/HIP/docs/how-to/cooperative_groups.rst

 .. _cooperative_groups_how-to:

 *******************************************************************************
-Cooperative Groups
+Cooperative groups
 *******************************************************************************

 Cooperative groups API is an extension to the HIP programming model, which provides developers with a flexible, dynamic grouping mechanism for the communicating threads.
-Cooperative Groups let you define your own set of thread groups which may fit your user-cases better than those defined by the hardware.
+Cooperative groups let you define your own set of thread groups which may fit your user-cases better than those defined by the hardware.
 This lets you specify the level of granularity for thread communication which can lead to more efficient parallel decompositions.

 The API is accessible in the ``cooperative_groups`` namespace after the  ``hip_cooperative_groups.h`` is included.
 The header contains the following  elements: